Sensor readings

 • Features bidirectional-loop color aggregator

-• Target datasheet audit monitoring custom
+• Target datasheet audit monitoring industrie tests reports custom

 Objectives

-You want to generate a report with the following features:
+Generate a report with the following features:

 • Display sensor measurement values over time using a horizontal loop.